oracle-livelabs/common/labs/need-help/need-help-livelabs.md

 3. Include the description of your **issue** and any pertinent information in the contents of your email.

-4. Attach a **Screenshot** and **Any Troubleshooting Steps** you've tried so we can recreate the issue and provide a timely and accurate solution.
+4. Attach a **Screenshot** and **Any Troubleshooting Steps** you've tried, so that we can recreate the issue and provide a timely and accurate solution.

 ## Can't Log in to Oracle Cloud
 1. Double-check that you are using the information and credentials provided to you in the lab banner.